johann997/BCL_WebScrape/README.md

-There are two scripts which do the same thing but in different ways.
+There are two folders:
-- BCLWebScrape_Insomnia.py (more efficient method)
-- BCL_WebScrape.py
+- `src/BCLWebScrape` (efficient web scrape and ML analysis)
+- `_old` (slow webscrape no analysis)

-Both scripts aim to answer the age old question of, "which alcohol is most cost effective". i.e. What is the cost per litre ($/l).
+The scripts in `_old` were originally created to answer the age old question of, "which alcohol is most cost effective". i.e. What is the cost per litre ($/l).

+However, I ended up coming back to this project with improved web scraping capabilities (thanks to YouTube and the Insomnia service) and found that I could collect much more information.
+So I turned this into an ML project

-# BCLWebScrape_Insomnia.py
+# src/BCL_WebScrape/CollectData.ipynb
+This notebook webscrapes https://www.bcliquorstores.com and saves the data to a .csv

 You only need to install the packages in the Notebook.
-I also attached the .csv so you do not need to run the code for that.
+I also attached the scraped .csv `src/BCL_WebScrape/data/web-scraped-result.csv` so you do not need to run the scraping code if it does not work for you.
-The Notebook contains additional analysis. e.g. using geopy to plot add the lattitude and longitude of drink locations.
+The Notebook contains some feature engineering, e.g. using geopy to plot add the lattitude and longitude of drink locations.
-An example plot is **plot.html**, it is possible to view the plot if you download it onto you computer and open it with your favourie web browser.
+An example plot `src/BCL_WebScrape/figures/BCL-world-map.html` shows the number of BLC product from each country on a world map.
+You can view this in your favourie web browser. :)

+# src/BCL_WebScrape/Analysis.ipynb
+This data loads the saved .csv and does some analysis.
+The analysis and thought process is laid out in markdown textblocks through the notebook.

+Overall, the business question was to see which products receive the highest ratings.
+This would help inform how the inventory should be managed for the next year to improve the overall rating of drinks available.
+Higher rating -> greater customer satisfaction -> perhaps more footfall in store.

+I tried regression with price, alohol content, and drink profile which was determined by using NLP to cluster drink types using a text description of the drink. </br>
+I also tried multi-class classification by breaking down the ratings into 3 categories to see if simplifying the problem would obtian useful results.

+Different tools, techniques and evaluation metrics were used.
+- Hierarchical clustering using a dendrogram
+- Grid search
+- PCA
+- Regression models used
+  1. linear regression
+  2. random forest regression (`ensemble learning : bagging`)
+  3. gradient boosting (`ensemble learning : boosting`)
+- Classification models used
+  1. random forest (`ensemble learning : bagging`)
+- Confusion matrix
+- Classification report
+- ROC curve
+- Learning curve

+Predicting a drinks rating proved to be difficult.
+There are many TODO's laid out which I will get back to at some point. :)

+---
+---

-# BCL_WebScrape.py
+# _old/BCLWebScraping.py

 ## Running the script